Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 > [Info] To select a printer, the printer client *APS (Actindo Print System)* must be installed and configured.
 For detailed information, see [Configure the printer client for POS](./03_ConfigurePrinter.md).

-1. Select a client for the pay desk in the *Client* drop-down list.
+1. Click the *Client* drop-down list and select a client for the pay desk.

-2. Select a printer for the pay desk in the *Printer* drop-down list.
+2. Click the *Printer* drop-down list and select a printer for the pay desk.

-3. Select a tray in the *Tray* drop-down list.
+3. Click the *Tray* drop-down list and select a tray.

 4. Select a format for printing.
 By default, portrait format is preselected for receipt printing.